Who migrates?

 WMR Chapter Focus

-This module draws on the global overview of migration and migrants in Chapter 2 of the World Migration Report 2020 and 2022, as well as the demographic data on children detailed in Chapter 8 of the World Migration Report 2020.
+This module draws on the global overview of migration and migrants in Chapter 2 of the World Migration Report 2022 and 2024, as well as on Chapter 4 of the World Migration Report 2024.

 Proposed Schedule